Kaggen67/Chip8-emulator/README.md

 # Chip8-emulator
-CHIP8 Emulator forLinux written in C. Uses GTK library.
+CHIP8 Emulator for Linux written in C. Uses GTK library.

 Some bugs exists.